Solinea/kubernetes-elasticsearch-cluster/README.md

    ```

 3. Replace the ```containers.image``` fields in *es-client-rc.yaml*, *es-master-rc.yaml*, and *es-data-rc.yaml* to the name of the image you created in the previous step or set it to the official name of the production Solinea image.
 4. Build a Kibana Docker image and push it to Google Cloud Platform.
-Run these commands in the *kibana-image* directory, again changing the PROJECT_ID to your GCE project:
+Run these commands in the *kibana-image* directory, again changing the PROJECT_ID to your GKE project:

    ```
    docker build -t gcr.io/PROJECT_ID/gsk-kibana:latest .